jcaitou/square_multivendor_mern/README.md

 Adding new user:
 -only doable with 'admin' role
-Adding first admin user: the first user also need a Square category (for discounts), can leave the product list empty -Creating storewide discounts via admin user: add auto email?
+Adding first admin user: the first user also need a Square category (for discounts), can leave the product list empty Adding a new location to a vendor that already sells at one location (ie. change from 1 to 2 locations) -Creating storewide discounts via admin user: add auto email?

 When setting up from scratch:

-1. Create custom attribute in Square for "vendor_name"
+1. Create custom attribute in Square for "vendor_name" try {
+   const response = await client.catalogApi.upsertCatalogObject({
+   idempotencyKey: 'eedf7c30-5764-44a5-8b55-9d7617347bef',
+   object: {
+   type: 'CUSTOM_ATTRIBUTE_DEFINITION',
+   id: '#new',
+   customAttributeDefinitionData: {
+   type: 'STRING',
+   name: 'Vendor',
+   allowedObjectTypes: [
+   'ITEM',
+   'ITEM_VARIATION'
+   ],
+   key: 'vendor_name'
+   }
+   }
+   });

+console.log(response.result);
+} catch(error) {
+console.log(error);
-2. Add locations in square and get the location IDs (maybe change this into a function)
+} 2.
+Add locations in square and get the location IDs (maybe change this into a function) 3.
+Manually add first category named '[Administrator]
-3. Create first account (User with administrator role, needs to have locations array and square ID)
+Create first account (User with administrator role, needs to have locations array and square ID)

+# Changed from sandbox to production:

+.env access keys for MONGO_URL and SQUARE_ACCESS_TOKEN squareUtils.js changed environment to Environment.Production
+disable mailtrap